Aphellirus/.NET-Core-3.1-MVC-REST-API/README.md

 # .NET-Core-3.1-MVC-REST-API

-#### This Commands API stores command line snippets along with a short description of what it does, as well as which platform it's for.
+#### This Commander API stores command line snippets along with a short description of what it does, as well as which platform it's for.

 #### Back-end project using: